 As permitted by rules adopted by the Securities and Exchange Commission ("SEC"), we are making this proxy statement and our 2014 annual report, including a copy of our annual report on Form 10-K and financial statements for the year ended December 31, 2014, available to our stockholders electronically via the Internet.
 On or about April 2, 2015, we began mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials ("Notice") containing instructions on how to access this proxy statement and our annual report online, as well as instructions on how to vote.
 Also on or about April 2, 2015, we began mailing printed copies of these proxy materials to stockholders that have requested printed copies.
 If you received a Notice by mail, you will not receive a printed copy of the proxy materials in the mail unless you request a copy.
-Instead, the Notice instructs you on how you may vote via the Internet.
+Instead, the Notice instructs you on how to access and review all of the important information contained in the proxy statement and annual report.
+The Notice also instructs you on how you may vote via the Internet.
 If you received a Notice by mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice.
 Our 2014 annual report is not part of the proxy solicitation material.